 The Disparaging Gap

-Most well-meaning people operate under a deeply flawed institutional misconception — they believe that earning an extraordinary amount of money is directly tied to their intrinsic human value or the excellence of their work.
-The hard mechanical reality of economics is that your product value, service transformation, personal ethics, and team dedication will never automatically ensure you make more than just a decent living.
+Most well-meaning people carry a flawed assumption: that earning real money is tied to their worth as a person, or the quality of their work.
+It isn't.
+Product value, service quality, personal ethics, and team dedication will never automatically add up to more than just a decent living.

 "Making money is not a reflection of your worth as a human being; it is a mechanical skillset that must be deliberately studied, practiced, and mastered."